Formula One warming up for Singapore IPO

 "But F1 has good branding and strong market share, and they are probably one of the few players that could do racing events to their kind of scale.
 That would probably put them on a better foothold compared to Man U."

-The F1 series had annual sales of 1.17 billion euros and employs 200 people, according to the CVC website.
+The F1 series had annual sales of 1.17 billion euros ($1.55 billion) and employs 200 people, according to the CVC website.

 F1's revenue for the current season, which began at the Australian Grand Prix on Sunday, will reach $2 billion for the first time, said industry monitor Formula Money.